khanhhua/hectic/README.md

 - Define what it means to be free/available during certain time period
 - Define merge operation of free slots
 - Define data storage and IO
-- Given schedules of two persons
+- Given schedules of n persons
+    - Query for available time periods
     - Compute the available time slots